flannelhead/blackstar/README.md

 stack exec blackstar -- +RTS -p
 ```
 The profile will be generated to `blackstar.prof`.

-## Implementation
-[`JuicyPixels`](http://hackage.haskell.org/package/JuicyPixels) and [`repa`](http://hackage.haskell.org/package/repa) were used for fast, parallel computation of the image. [`kdt`](https://hackage.haskell.org/package/kdt) was used for fast lookups into a star catalog.

-## Things I've learnt
-* Using explicit `Double` datatypes instead of polymorphism via the `Floating` typeclass can make a huge difference in terms of speed
-* Automatic differentiation is a *really* elegant idea but comes with an overhead
-* How to spell Schwarzchild correctly

-## Inspiration
-This project was heavily inspired by [this excellent article](http://rantonels.github.io/starless/) and the [Python code](http://github.com/rantonels/starless) by [rantonels](https://github.com/rantonels).
-Without him, this project would never have born.
-You'll most certainly notice some similarities but also differences.

-The movie Interstellar did an excellent rendition of a black hole.
-They also published a [paper](http://iopscience.iop.org/article/10.1088/0264-9381/32/6/065001) describing their discoveries.

-This project was started when I was taking a general relativity course.
-On the course, [Sean Carroll's lecture notes](http://arxiv.org/pdf/gr-qc/9712019.pdf) were followed and proved very helpful for me.

 ## TODO
 As always, there's a plenty of room for improvement.
 For example: